oriavel/MR-challenge/README.md

 ❌ Docker shipping

 ## Implementation details
-INPUT => file
+INPUT => file in **MR-challenge/input/commands.js**
 OUTPUT => terminal

 I used a simple script approach, using only modules for each type of instruction.
 All the scripts related to the app's logic are located in the **MR-challenge/src** directory.
 It consists of a main.js, which manages input and output processing, robot, board and falling logic.
-There's also an **/actions** directory, which implements the intructions modules.
+There's also an **/src/actions** directory, which implements the intructions modules.

 The robot and board aren't explicitly defined:
 - the robot is defined implicitly by the position {x,y,dir} and the isFallen state